-a.
-Miami shall be deemed to have an Allowed Secured Claim in the amount of its Claim #2, or such other amount as is negotiated between by the Debtor that is less than the amount claimed in Claim #2.

-b.
-In full satisfaction of the Class 6 Claim, in connection with the sale of the Commercial Units and Unit 505 to the Proposed Purchaser, the Debtor shall pay the Allowed Secured Class 6 Claim in full on the later of: (i) the Effective Date; or (ii) the Closing Date.
+- a.
+Miami shall be deemed to have an Allowed Secured Claim in the amount of its Claim #2, or such other amount as is negotiated between by the Debtor that is less than the amount claimed in Claim #2. - b.
+In full satisfaction of the Class 6 Claim, in connection with the sale of the Commercial Units and Unit 505, the Debtor shall pay the Allowed Secured Class 6 Claim in full within 10 business days of the Closing Date.